 Here are some things to look for in a good policy:

 - Benefit period: the amount of time that the policy will replace your income.
 Benefit periods range from one year to life.
 The average duration of a disability is about three years, so if you are trying to save money you can purchase a policy with a five year benefit period.
-It is more affordable than a lifetime or to age 65 policy and will likely cover everything that you need.
+It is more affordable than a lifetime or "to age 65" policy and will most likely cover everything that you need.

 - Elimination period: the amount of time from the onset of a disability until the insurance company starts paying you.
 This can range from 30-270 days, though shorter elimination periods are more expensive.
 For example, a 90 day elimination period means you would receive no payment from the insurance company for three months.
 Pick a policy with an elimination period that you feel comfortable with.

-The bottom line is that for anyone making a living as an artist, disability insurance can be a saving grace when everything else seems to be going wrong.
+The bottom line is that for filmmakers, disability insurance can be a saving grace when everything else seems to be going wrong.